 With a high demand for life coaching, newly-established coaches are entering a hot market full of potential clients.
 However, it can be overwhelming to keep a tab of everything – every client’s information, challenges & aspirations, goals, and so on.

 In this case, a smooth coaching client onboarding process helps set the tone for the whole program for both you as well as the client —after all, a job well begun is a job half done.
-In the life coaching business, life coach intake form plays a very important role in ensuring a smooth coaching client onboarding process.
+In the life coaching business, the life coaching intake form, also known as the coaching client intake form or life coach intake form, plays a very important role in ensuring a smooth coaching client onboarding process.

 What is a life coaching intake form?